 Aside from the normal chemicals that you use for regular pool maintenance, there are a couple of pool chemicals that are key for preparing your pool for summer.

-- Zodiac Phosphate Remover - Since the pool has been sitting idle for some time, we’re willing to bet that a good amount of phosphates have accumulated in the pool.
+- Water TechniX Phosphate Remover - Since the pool has been sitting idle for some time, we’re willing to bet that a good amount of phosphates have accumulated in the pool.
 Not only do phosphates affect the efficiency of your pool sanitisers and chemicals, but they’re also algae food.
 The more food algae have, the faster they can bloom and cause you a headache during the summer.

-- Algaecide - Phosphate remover can only go so far by starving out algae.
+- Water TechniX Algaecide - Phosphate remover can only go so far by starving out algae.
 The next step would be to actually actively kill existing algae and spores.
 Algaecide can go a long way in preventing green pool water so when preparing your pool for summer, don’t forget the Algaecide!

-- Stabilised Pool Chlorine - Since it’s summer, we can expect the blazing sun to do a number on our pool chlorine.
+- Water TechniX Stabilised Pool Chlorine - Since it’s summer, we can expect the blazing sun to do a number on our pool chlorine.
 Stabilised pool chlorine has cyanuric acid added to it to protect it from the sun’s UV rays.
 Note: Check your cyanuric acid levels before using stabilised pool chlorine.
 If your cyanuric acid levels are up to their recommended levels then just use some regular chlorine as not to create a problem called a chlorine lock.
 Click here for more information on chlorine locks and how to break it.